 People live in digital societies that produce massive quantities of data.
 According to some estimates, by 2025 the amount of data produced every day will be enough to fill 200 million DVDs.
 All this data is important, since it does things like help people better understand the environmental crisis, and also how to cope with it.
 Genomics data helps people understand the origin of diseases like cancer, diabetes, and Alzheimer’s, and to come up with ways of trying to treat them.
 All of these are challenges that must be overcome.

 However, data also represent personal and sensitive information about individuals, patterns of behavior, and other clusters people can all be put into for advertising purposes.
 The misuse of personal data can lead to great harm, and, in this day and age, this harm is potentially unlimited - and includes suffering the loss of autonomy, dignity, and political choice.
 As algorithms increasingly operate as gateways to society, as well as allocators of money and opportunities, safeguarding privacy has also involved a tighter link to equality and fairness.
 On top of this, new technologies and their extractivist potential also impactThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.